The Early Bird Gets The Spoils…

 After the view, the trail continued due North, contouring along the hillside.
 The trees changed over from hemlock to a mixture of oak and laurel.
 After a sharp turn to the East and another section of slight climb, there were no more evergreens at all.
 Exposed rocks began to crop up and before I knew it, I was at the loop connector.

 While there is no need for me to point out the ugliness of this otherwise very nice and very clean trail, I feel as though I’d be doing a disservice if I didn’t.
 Besides, I KNOW someone would email me asking, “Hey man, didn’t you see that 1970-something rusted wreck in the middle of the woods?”
 While I welcome feedback, I wouldn’t necessarily want to engage in a long discourse with a guy who thinks the car is the coolest thing about the trail.
-Well, perhaps the fact that someone obviously was able to drive the thing over rutted out and rock-strewn forest roads was rather interesting now that I think about it.
+Well, perhaps the fact that someone obviously was able to drive the car over rutted out and rock-strewn forest roads was rather interesting now that I think about it.

 The trail climbed again to the top of a hill and passed by some cool glacial boulders and old stone walls.
-It then entered the State Park and shortly burst forth onto a beach.
+It then entered the park and shortly burst forth onto a beach.
 Huh?
 That’s what I said!
 Right there, smack-dab in the middle of Colchester smack-dab in the middle of Connecticut is a nice shallow little lake with what obviously is an imported sand beach!
 And it was pretty nice, too.
 I was alone, of course, so I frolicked across the sand in the nude.
 Just me and nature.

 I lie.
 In reality I cleaned up a couple stray Heineken bottles and rested for a few minutes before continuing on my way.
 It’s almost weird being in a park alone when you know it will be crowded in just a few hours.
 As I walked away from the beach (the trail passes mere feet from it), I kicked myself for not setting up a silly picture of me lying on the sand.
 I was deep in thought about this missed opportunity when I passed the largest boulder on the trail and missed that photo opportunity!
-No matter, if you wish to know about the igneous gneiss and metamorphic pegmatite along the trail, read all about it here.
-It’s good stuff.